DestroyedClone/LobbyAppearanceImprovements/README.md

 	7. If you are updating your choice, you'll need to set Confirm Choice to false before setting it to true.

 ## List of Scenes w/ Layouts
  If a scene/layout has a 🔒 before it, that means that the scene/layout is locked to only load with those survivors installed.
+Screenshots were taken with [MusicDisplay](https://thunderstore.io/package/DestroyedClone/MusicDisplay/) installed.
  <details> <summary><b>Click to expand</b></summary>

 | Scene | Layout | Image |